-Terry Moore’s work as a writer and artist (and letterer) are on display for all to see in the new Terry Moore: Strangers In Paradise Gallery Edition.
+Terry Moore’s work as a writer and artist (and letterer) is on display for all to see in the new Terry Moore: Strangers In Paradise Gallery Edition.
 Celebrate the 25th Anniversary of SIP with this presentation of Moore’s art spanning the entire Eisner Award-winning series.
 The evolution of Terry together with Francine, Katchoo, David and all of the other characters that inhabit the SIP world is captured in this 248-page, large-format, hardcover edition.
 The artwork contained in this Smythe-sewn deluxe edition is framed by the original 20-page version of the very first SIP story and SIP #90, the series’ 2007 finale.
 Included between these “bookends” is a representational page from each of the 105 issues published between issues #1 and #90.
 Also included is an extensive Gallery section containing covers and miscellaneous SIP art from the last 25 years.
 Sourced from high-resolution scans from the original art and reproduced at the actual size, this 12″ x 17″ deluxe volume is printed at 200 line-screen on heavy paper stock to approximate the look and feel of the original art itself.

 - Graphitti Designs, August 29, 2018